-According to Article 92 of its Organic Act, the Central Bank must distribute its net profits annually, as follows: (i) 25% for the Public Treasury and (ii) 75% for the constitution and increase, up to 100% of its capital, of a reserve which, preferably, will be used for capitalization.
+According to Article 92 of its Organic Act, the Central Bank must distribute its net profits annually, as follows: (i) 25 percent for the Public Treasury and (ii) 75 percent for the constitution and increase, up to 100 percent of its capital, of a reserve which, preferably, will be used for capitalization.

-Since during 2023 and 2022 the Central Bank presented net losses, it has not established additional legal reserves since the maximum limit allowed has been reached.
+During 2024 and 2023 the Central Bank has not established additional legal reserves since the maximum limit allowed has been reached.

-On March 30, 2023, after the approval of the 2022 financial statements, the coverage of the 2022 net loss was applied (in accordance with Article No. 93 of the Organic Act), with the balance of S/ 1,183 million from the Legal Reserve and then transferring S/ 481 million from the Statutory Reserve to the Legal Reserve to complete the amount necessary to cover the loss.
+On March 30, 2023, after the approval of the 2022 financial statements, the coverage of the 2022 net loss was applied (in accordance with Article No. 93 of the Organic Act), with the balance of S/ 1,183 million from the Legal Reserve and then S/ 481 million was transferred from the Statutory Reserve to the Legal Reserve to complete the amount necessary to cover the loss.
 Finally, the balance of the Legal Reserve of S/ 1,183 million was restored by transferring part of the balance of the Statutory Reserve.